Self-contained two-layer shallow water theory of strong internal bores

-where $\alpha$ is an arbitrary constant that defines contribution of each layer to $\mathit{\Pi}_{x}$ and $\mathit{\Lambda}$ equals the LHS of (\ref{eq:u}).
-Note that with $\alpha=1,$ $\mathit{\Pi}_{x}$ is determined solely by the top layer, whereas the opposite is the case with $\alpha=-1.$ Owing to (\ref{eq:u}) we have $\mathit{\Lambda}=0,$ and hence the last term in (\ref{eq:Px}) containing $\alpha$ vanishes.
-As shown below, this, however, holds only for continuous solutions.
-Substituting (\ref{eq:Px}) into (\ref{eq:Up}), we obtain
+is the LHS of Eq. (\ref{eq:u}).
+As seen from the definition of weight coefficients above$,$ $\mathit{\Lambda}$ represents the difference of $\mathit{\Pi}_{x}$ between the values defined by Eqs. (\ref{eq:upm}) for the bottom and top layers.
+Note that with $\alpha=1$, $\mathit{\Pi}_{x}$ is determined solely by the top layer, whereas the opposite is the case with $\alpha=-1.$ In general, we can also have $|\alpha|>1$ as one weight coefficient may be negative while the other is greater than unity.
+If Eq. (\ref{eq:u}) is satisfied, i.e. $\mathit{\Lambda}=0$, the last term in Eq. (\ref{eq:Px}) with $\alpha$ vanishes.
+Then substituting $\mathit{\Pi}_{x}$ from Eq. (\ref{eq:Px}) into Eq. (\ref{eq:Up}), we obtain